Where can indoor navigation take your business?

 Promotional campaigns and analytics tools are integral to utilizing indoor navigation in a new form of marketing called proximity marketing.
 Retail is blazing trails in this space.
 By collecting and analyzing data gathered during shopping visits including time spent at certain areas, retailers can reach insights about the best day and time a shopper is likely to download and use specific coupons.
 If you are using bluetooth (beacon-based) apps, some ways to encourage visitors to download include offering entry to a raffle for downloading as well as executing app-exclusive promotions.

 Similar to the cost-per-click model in Google adwords, retail stores can utilize a cost-per-visit pricing model, allowing them to pay only when an in-store visit occurs.
 As indoor navigation use becomes more widespread, knowing the difference between providing a customized experience and annoying consumers means walking a fine line.
 For example, in Target’s opt-in program, consumer’s allow the retailer to use beacon technology to send them push notifications and Target promises to limit the alerts to two per shopping trip.

-In addition to navigation apps for businesses, there are a few apps users can try out to share information among themselves on how to get to a destination.
+Last Thought: In addition to navigation apps for businesses, there are a few apps users can try out to share information among themselves on how to get to a destination.
 For example, Path Guide is a convenient navigation tool in which a user can record the path he or she takes to a destination with audio directions and share them with other users.
 They can then conveniently follow the highlighted path.